Anchorage Continuum of Care

 In Alaska, there are two CoC’s, Anchorage (AK-500) and Balance of State (AK-501).
 Details on the Alaska CoC application process can be found at the Alaska Coalition on Housing & Homelessness website.

 ACEH is the lead applicant for Anchorage CoC.
 ACEH has created a CoC Committee to oversee the requirements of the program.
 This committee meets the second Monday of every month from 1:00pm to 2:30pm at the Philanthropy Hub (3201 C Street, Suite 110).
-Due to the Labor Day Holiday, the meeting scheduled for September 5 has been moved to Thursday, September 8 at 1 pm at NeighborWorks Alaska, 2515 A Street.

 The Anchorage Continuum of Care Policies and Procedures are available for download here: Anchorage Continuum of Care Policies and Procedures